The Friends of the Finland Community’s Mission is to help make Finland and its surrounding area an inviting and vibrant place by:

 Board of Directors

-Lori Walewski – Vice Chair – Previous member of Fundraising Committee for Finland Community -Scholarship Committee Representative.
+Lori Walewski – Board Chair – Previous member of Fundraising Committee for Finland Community -Scholarship Committee Representative.

 Danielle Hefferan – Secretary.